DOAJ/doaj/static_content/_site/about/content/faq.md

 + use our sitemap
 + obey our rate limit

 If your crawler hits our servers too often, or your crawler starts to affect DOAJ's performance in any way, then your access will be restricted or even blocked.
-(It's actually faster and easier for you to collect our medata if you connect via the API.)
+(It's faster and easier for you to collect our metadata if you connect via the API.)

 #### CSV file